HelenHelene/eportfolio/RMPP/RMPP_Unit04_Activity.md

 4.	**Indirect Financial Consequences** – Reviews reputational damage, rising insurance costs, and staff training
 5.	**Mitigation Measures** – Discusses security frameworks, continuity planning, and cyber insurance (Marsh & McLennan, n.d.)
 6.	**Critical Perspectives** – Addresses debates about paying ransoms and reliance on insurance
-7.	**Methodological Approaches** – Evaluates research designs and their constraints
-8.	**Gaps and Future Directions** – Emphasises SME concerns and the necessity of longitudinal studies
+7.	**Gaps and Future Directions** – Emphasises SME concerns and the necessity of longitudinal studies (Paavilainen & Raukko, 2008)
-9.	**Conclusion** – Summarises key outcomes and suggests further exploration or policy changes
+8.	**Conclusion** – Summarises key outcomes and suggests further exploration or policy changes

 ## Strengths and Limitations
 Emerging empirical case studies increasingly shed light on the financial ramifications of cyberattacks.
 Nonetheless, reputational fears often lead to underreporting, hindering accurate cost estimations and highlighting the need for more transparent, up-to-date data.